simonzhaoms/tips/system/wsl.md

 reverting to a previous state.
 Another way of testing would be to install a [Window Insider Preview ISO](https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewadvanced) in a virtual machine.
-However, the ISO won't be the latest version, and I find it doesn't contain WSL 2 when I write this article.)
+Though the ISO isn't the latest version, it contains WSL 2 so that you can have a try.
+The lowest version of Windows with WSL 2 is Windows build 18917.)

 To enable WSL 2 in Windows when you are Windows Insider Preview, enable 'Virtual Machine Platform' in 'Turn Windows Features On and